azemetre/playwright-react-typescript-jest-example/README.md

-# Playwright vs Cypress comparison in a simple React Typescript app
+# Playwright vs Cypress comparison in a simple React TS app

 This repo is a light comparison of [Playwright](https://playwright.dev/docs/why-playwright) vs [Cypress](https://www.cypress.io/).